-Course Entry Quiz: Before you can begin working on any assignment in the course you must take the Course Entry Quiz and make 100% before any assignment will open.
+COURSE ENTRY QUIZ: Before you can begin working on any assignment in the course you must take the COURSE ENTRY QUIZ and make 100% before any assignment will open.
 You must read the Official Course Syllabus and the Testing Lab Guidelines.
 After reading these documents you should take this Quiz.
-The Course Syllabus and Testing Lab Guidelines are located by clicking on the tab called Course Tools and then Document Sharing.
-The quiz is found by clicking on the navigational tab Quizzes & Tests and then clicking on Course Entry Quiz.
+The Course Syllabus and Testing Lab Guidelines are located by clicking on the tab called COURSE DOCUMENTS.
+The quiz is found by clicking on the navigational tab QUIZZES/TEST and then clicking on COURSE ENTRY QUIZ.

-Accomodations: Under University policy and federal and state law, students with documented disabilities are entitled to reasonable accommodations to ensure the student has an equal opportunity to perform in class.
+ACCOMMODATIONS: Under University policy and federal and state law, students with documented disabilities are entitled to reasonable accommodations to ensure the student has an equal opportunity to perform in class.
 If any member of the class has such a disability and needs special academic accommodations, please report to the Center for Educational Access (CEA).
 Reasonable accommodations may be arranged after CEA has verified your disability.
 Make sure that CEA knows the name and email address of your instructor.
 You must submit your paperwork to your instructor as soon as possible.
 Do not wait until the last minute!
 We cannot accommodate you if we do not have paperwork on file.
 You MUST meet with your instructor in person to discuss and finalize your accommodations.
 Meet with your instructor to ensure that everyone is on the same page with respect to any reasonable accommodations you may require.
 This must be done BEFORE you take a test/online quiz/exam.
-Do not hesitate to contact your instructor or the Course Coordinator if any assistance is needed in this process.
+Do not hesitate to contact your instructor or Dr. Lutes if any assistance is needed in this process.